 Historically, textiles have been used for basic human needs: protection, warmth, survival, decoration and self-expression.
-We swaddle our newborns, don our besst threads and wrap our deceased in cloth.
+We swaddle our newborns, on special occasions we don our best threads, and at life's end we wrap our deceased in cloth.
 Fabric is intimately human and inherently familiar.
 I build on this universal human connection to speak directly to other inherently human qualities: injustice, discrimination, fear, and also peace and beauty.

 Born and raised in the farmlands of Illinois, Sara Rockinger’s path has led her nearly around the globe.
 After high School on a US Army base in Germany, her BA in International Relations took her to both Europe and Asia.